Cruel and Unusual: Why Are We Doling Out Harsh Justice to Returning War Vets?By Penny Coleman, AlterNet

 By contrast, Brian's behavior appears to have been disciplined.
 In keeping with his training, he put three well-aimed shots into the dog: two to stop forward movement, and a third to prevent the possibility of further damage from a wounded attacker.

+Given the dog's history, the neighbors' corroboration, the limited damage and the subsequent escalation of charges, it is hard not to think that this is a case of demonization.
 And Brian is not an ordinary military member.
 SOF members are super soldiers/sailors/Marines.
 They are trained to do a highly skilled job requiring multilayered learning that requires not only physical, mental and technical skills, but also facility with cultures, customs and languages.
 They're the guys who work with the locals, doing the humanitarian stuff by day and the extreme-prejudice stuff at night.

 The latest Defense Department budget, which Michael T. Klare described in The Nationas "the most dramatic shift in U.S. military thinking since the end of the Vietnam War," makes it clear that "from now on, counterinsurgency and low-intensity conflict will be the military's principal combat missions, while other tasks, such as preparing for an all-out war with a well-equipped adversary, will take a decidedly secondary role."